Skip to main content

 1. KEEP HUMIDITY HIGH IF YOU CAN

-For those who want to skip the hassle of regulating humidity salvia divinorum can be acclimated to lower humidity by slowly introducing it to the open air.
+For those who want to skip the hassle of regulating their humidity salvia divinorum can be acclimated by slowly introducing it to the open air.
 Old leaves will distort and become unhealthy, but new growth should be fairly healthy as long as the plant is in good condition.
 The Bounty botanicals grow room is around 30% humidity on average to give you an idea of what salvia can adapt to.
-Growing salvia in low humidity makes our plants able to withstand more stress making the transition from our garden to yours that much easier!

 2. KEEP TEMPS COOL